- Rising inflation and rising interest rates can pose challenges for bonds.

 - Floating-rate loans adjust when interest rates rise.

-History suggests that rising inflation generally is bad news for investors in longer-maturity bonds, for at least 2 related reasons.
+History suggests that rising inflation generally poses challenges for investors in longer-maturity bonds, for at least 2 related reasons.
 First, when rising inflation causes price increases, it erodes the purchasing power of future interest payments.
 What's more, the Fed's main way to keep inflation in check is to boost interest rates—and as rates rise, bond prices fall, and longer maturity bonds tend to see larger price declines than shorter maturity bonds.

 Certain types of bonds offer a degree of protection from rising inflation and interest rates, though they come with their own risks.
 Treasury inflation-protected securities (TIPS) and floating rate loans are structured in ways that help protect against such risks.
-These securities give investors opportunities to hedge their fixed-income portfolios against declines when rates and inflation increase.
+These securities come with risks of their own, but they may give investors opportunities to hedge their fixed-income portfolios against declines when rates and inflation increase.

 What are Treasury inflation-protected securities?